Download a FREE E-Book with 20 Easy Weeknight Dinners

 To reheat, warm this baked french toast casserole in the microwave or toaster oven.
 Serve again with toppings of your choice.

 If you have a sick friend or know someone who just had a baby, drop off a frozen breakfast casserole and they will be so thankful!
-Its the perfect change up from the typical lasagna.
+You can also drop it off alongside this baked ziti with ricotta.

 Check out these other Brunch Recipes